Maddy-O/madanMohan-reactjs/README.md

 ## Walkthrough

-- Getting the products and categories from the API and list on the Home Page
+- Getting the products and categories from the API and listing on the Home Page
-- When a product is clicked, it will navigate to Detail Page with that product’s information.
+- When we click a product, it will navigate to Detail Page where we can see product’s information.
-- we can create a new product by clicking add new product button, which will lead to Create Screen we can create there.
+- We can also create a new product by clicking add new product button, which will lead to Create Screen where we can add new product.
 - When a category is clicked it will Filter the listed items according to their Categories on homepage.
-- Delete a product by clicking on delete button on homepage product component.
+- You can delete any product by clicking on delete button on homepage product component.
 (Only from redux.)
-- We can add a product to favorites and see the favorite products under the favorites page.
+- We can alse add products to favorites and see the favorite products under the favorites page.
 (Only added to redux.
 It persist when we reopen the application.)

 ## Deployment Link